buttercoin/buttercoin-node/README.md

 ## Contributing

-This is an open source project and we love involvement from the community!
+This is an open source project and we love involvement from the community.
 Hit us up with pull requests and issues.

-The aim is to take your great ideas and make everyone's experience using Buttercoin even more powerful.
-The more contributions the better!

 ## Release History

+### 1.1.0
+- Added support for using OAuth2 credentials
+- Switched to returning promises instead of callback-passing
 ### 1.0.0
 - Added the ability to connect to a custom endpoint instead of just staging or production